djaodjin/djaodjin-chat/README.md

     $ source _installTop_/bin/activate
     $ pip install -r testsite/requirements.txt

-It remains to create the database and populate it with test data.
+It remains to write a SECRECT_KEY in the credentials configuration file, create the database and populate it with test data.

-    $ python ./manage.py migrate --run-syncdb --noinput
-    $ python ./manage.py loaddata testsite/fixtures/test_data.json
+    $ make initdb

 If all is well then, you are ready to run the server and browse the testsite.

     $ python manage.py runserver

     # Browse http://localhost:8000/
-    # Login with username: donny and password: yoyo
+    # Login as a manager with username: donny and password: yoyo

 Implementation Notes